SummerJam 2024 ADD

 11:44pm, PRESS AREA

 Three days of musical bliss thus come to an end, and we have to begin packing up and saying goodbye until next year – always the hardest part!
 It was an intense weekend for sure, meeting old friends and making new ones, listening to artists we've known for ages and to those we've never heard before.
-Despite all the new styles out there, it's great to hear how many artists have included references to old foundation pieces in their works, be it in the riddims or in the lyrics.
+Despite all the new styles out there, it's great to hear how many singers have included references to old foundation pieces in their works, be it in the riddims or in the lyrics.
 Pass the knowledge on!

 25,000 people got lost in good vibes, and as far as we know, everything remained peaceful throughout these days of coming together.
 And thus, by getting lost we have found the resilience to face the challenges ahead: stronger, happier, and richer in experiences than before.
 As Jesse Royal said during his set, it is our responsibility to speak up and make governments do what they should - people power!